open-mmlab/mmengine-template/README.md

 ## How to use

-Assuming you have already understood the basic process of developing based on MMEngine, then when developing based on **MMEngine Template**, you need to customize your module in `datasets/datasets.py`, `datasets/transform.py`, `models/models.py`, etc., and training pipelines will be automatically built in `mmengine.Runner`. **MMEngine Template** provides a general training/testing/inferring script in `tools` and `demo`, and you can directly use them in command line.
+Assuming you have already understood the basic process of developing based on MMEngine, then when developing based on **MMEngine Template**, you need to customize your module in `datasets/datasets.py`, `datasets/transform.py`, `models/models.py`, etc., and training pipelines will be automatically built in `mmengine.Runner`. **MMEngine Template** provides a general training/testing/inferring script in `tools` and `demo`, and you can directly use them in the command line.

 For advanced users, you may need to customize more components and register more modules.
 When developing, remember to update the locations parameter in registry.py when adding new modules to ensure that the newly added modules are correctly registered.